Independent and affordable therapy

 I learnt how to support others in a non-judgemental way.
 How to really listen and also how to check in with and learn about myself.
 The training was Person Centred.
 I didn’t really know what that meant when I started – it just made sense to me.
 I went on to do a ‘Diploma in Person Centred Counselling’ at Salford College and an ‘Advanced Certificate in Therapeutic Group Work’.

 I have been a qualified Person Centred counsellor since 1998.
 For 14 years I was the manager of The Market Place – a young people’s mental health service in Leeds.
 I also developed and ran training packages on different mental health issues eg self harm, working with difference.
-I volunteer as a counsellor at the Noah’s Ark centre in Halifax.

 Do I see a therapist?